Clamepending/markogata/content/about.md

 - I am a freshman at UC Berkeley.
 - Majoring in Physics, Mathematics, and Computer Science
 - I am part of Space Enterprise at Berkeley (liquid rocketry) and was part of Princeton SpeedBoating (electric boats)
-- I have lived in more than 8 locations across Japan, Germany, and the US
+- I have lived in more than 8 locations across Japan, Germany, and the US.
 - I built autonomous soccer robots and competed in RoboCup Junior WorldWide in high school
 - I am working on several rocketry projects including a vortex rocket engine